 - Emergency Shelter

-There should be enough Emergency Shelter for the growing number of homeless population that can offer food, shelter, medical assistance, safety, rehab treatments and job assistance.
-Shelters play a critical role as they provide immediate place to stay as people continue to look for other options.
+Above all, there should be enough Emergency Shelter for the growing number of homeless population that can offer food, shelter, medical assistance, safety, rehab treatments and job assistance.

 - Broad Community Participation